leannejdong/leannejdong.github.i/_pages/about.md

 [My personal homepage is out of maintenance!]

 Hi!
 I am a remote software engineer (Mostly C++, Rust, JS) from Australia.
-I'm passionate about bringing next generation decentalized technology into computer music/art/multimedia.
-Currently I work as a C++ developer in volmex lab help building the backend (server-side) operation from ground up with C++.
-I spend fair amount of time working on networking protocols and multi-languages code/frameworks migrations.
+Currently I work as a C++ consultant in volmex lab help building C++ backend for volatility index computations.

 My latest lines of work involve

  - building a web3 based music creation ecosystem with Rust, C++, Javascript and other technology.

  - Hardware enclave, Blockchain secured audit/immutable logging, netwoking

- - DeFi option pricing, volatility modelling

 My last role was a audio developer  working with audio detection and processing for a music technology client.

 Last year, I built an asynchronous software development kit library [sdk](https://github.com/bitwyre/sdk/tree/develop/cpp) to the RESTful API for financial trading.